 The firearm props available here fall under several different categories.
 How do you know what you should use?
 I've compiled a short checklist of considerations here, but feel free to email or call me if you want to discuss specifics:

 Does the gun need to be fired?
 If so, do you need the noise, smoke, and visceral actor feedback of a blank-firing gun, or would it better to use a non-firing, gas blowback, non-gun, or other prop and add the effects in post-production?
-If not, do you want something that still has moving parts, looks good in a close-up, or is safe for physical stunts?
+If blank firing, do you need the muzzle flash, or the downrange safety of a top venting version?
+If non-firing, do you want something that still has moving parts, looks good in a close-up, or is safe for physical stunts?

 What's your budget?
 Obvious, but people sometimes forget that when designing their big shootout.
 Besides cost of weapon props, you may also need to consider ammunition expenses, and the cost or difficulty of showing the damage they cause.
 This may include blood effects, destruction of sets or scenery, stunt rigging, etc.

 How much abuse is it going to take?
-If the gun gets kicked across the room, it needs to be very sturdy or cheaply and easily replaced.
+If the gun gets kicked across the room, it needs to be very durable, or cheaply and easily replaced.
 Any time someone falls with a gun, is disarmed, beaten, etc there is a potential for damage to props (as well as actors!).
-Is the prop you want to use something you could afford to replace if neccessary?
+Is the prop you want to use something you could afford to replace if necessary?
+Also, some versions are painted, and paint can wear off with extended/heavy use.

 How much ammo is going to be used?
 Depending on your genre, you may not care if you have the whole 'unlimited ammo' thing going on in your film, but someone in the audience will.
 Some guns hold more ammo than others: if the character is going to need to walk into a room and shoot ten people without reloading, don't give them a revolver.

 How important is reliability?
 While any type of gun can be made well or made poorly, revolvers have the advantage in that if a revolver misfires once, you can just keep pulling the trigger and it'll move on to the next round.
-This may not help if you need that one take on film, or if it really has to be the first shot, but sometimes on stage especially this can be a showsaver.
+This may not help if you need that one take on film, or if it really has to be the first shot, but sometimes on stage especially this can be a show-saver.
 If a semi-automatic misfires, it can jam, and at best you'll have to rack the slide and shake out the jammed casing before continuing... at worst, it'll have to be fixed after the show.
-Fully automatic weapons, such as the Marushin uzi, Mac-10 and M4, are especially prone to jamming- but then some (like the M93r modelgun and the Jackal blank firing machine pistol) have been flawless for me so far.
+Fully automatic weapons, are especially prone to jamming.

 What look are you going for?
 Props can lend a lot to the atmosphere of a production- brand new and slick, old and battered and primitive. . . plus your lighting designer may want to have a say in things.
 The addition of flashlights, laser pointers, bayonettes, silencers, or other accessories can be important to the design of a particular scene- the lighting, sound, staging, and filming.